MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/enterprise/hosting-and-updating.md

 ---
 # Web Store Hosting and Updating

-Most extensions are hosted in the [Microsoft Edge Insider Addons catalog (Microsoft Edge Insider Addons)][MicrosoftStoreExtensions] to best protect users from malicious Extensions.
+Most extensions are published to the [Microsoft Edge Add-ons store][MicrosoftStoreExtensions] to protect users from malicious extensions.

 ## Hosting